RCC demonstrated a great deal of growth during the 1990s and provided excellent opportunities for its community members.

-In the photo to the left, Representative Rushing is seen standing in front of one of many art pieces found around RCC’s campus.
+In the photo to the right, Representative Rushing is seen standing in front of one of many art pieces found around RCC’s campus.
 This particular mural was funded by the class of 1997.

 Click here to see the full mural, entitled Climbing, by Michael Thiery and Charles Matthews.

 On November 3, 2006 RCC’s Reggie Lewis Center hosted a rally to support Deval Patrick’s campaign for governor.
 More than 5,000 people attended this energizing event in support of Patrick, including U.S. Senator Barack Obama and former Massachusetts Governor Michael Dukakis.

 In April of 2007, Roxbury Community College hosted the tenth annual Massachusetts Community College Conference on Teaching, Learning, and Student Development (TLSD).
 This conference brought together the 15 community colleges of Massachusetts.